 Cover Your Skin

 Because sunlight is a big culprit, clothing covering the skin can help in the prevention.
-Long pants, socks that are longer can be a good idea and some have even said that sunscreen has the same effect.
+Long pants and socks that are longer can be a good idea.
+Some have even said that sunscreen has the same effect as long pants.